ehsanarbabi/Directed-Emergence-Framework_DEF-v1.0/README.md

-# Directed-Emergence-Framework_DEF-v1.0
-A minimal geometric framework for describing how adaptive systems move, stabilize, collapse, or reorganize using two tensions and four directional attractors.
-Includes the DEF v1.0 white paper, diagrams, and supporting materials.
+# Directed Emergence Framework (DEF) v1.0
+A Minimal Geometric Model of Adaptive Behavior Across Systems

+Author: Ehsan Arbabi
+Published: November 2025
+License: CC BY 4.0 (or whichever you prefer)

+This repository contains the official DEF v1.0 white paper.
+Future versions, updates, and supplementary materials (figures, AFT math, translations) will also be published here.